Healthspan, Life Extension and Longevity Company Investment Opportunities

 - Leader in product sales and IP for anti-aging dietary supplement Nicotinamide Riboside (NR).

-- As of Q2, 2020, $60MM runrate from Tru-Niagen brand NR sales. > 100% YoY sales growth.
+- 2020 revenue of nearly $60MM from Tru-Niagen brand NR sales. > 100% YoY sales growth.
 Tru-Niagen is available directly from Chromadex and on Amazon.

-- Less than $20MM liquid assets less total liabilities.
+- ~$15MM liquid assets less total liabilities.
+May need to raise capital in 2021.

-- Won lawsuit against competitor Elysium Health.
+- Won initial lawsuit against competitor Elysium Health.
 October 2019 legal discovery found egregious behavior by Elysium related to the theft of trade secrets and confidential information including text messages revealing unethical conduct and a stated intention to “destroy” ChromaDex.
-Another good article on the history of the lawsuits is here.
+The legal battle between them is covered here with more of the history behind the dispute here.
+The next trial is set for August 9, 2021, although there may be continued delays.

 - Partnerships with Nestlé and Watsons, the largest healthcare chain store in Asia.
-Nestlé revenue will come onboard in 2H 2020.
 Pursuing markets in Hong Kong, Macau, China and Turkey.
-Recently approved in the European Union (EU), Australia, Canada and New Zealand.
+Approved in the European Union (EU), Australia, Canada and New Zealand.
 In the EU, received market exclusivity through February, 2025.

-- Competition comes from many new market entrants including Juvenescence’s Napa Therapeutics and David Sinclair’s MetroBiotech.
+- Competition from new market entrants including Juvenescence’s Napa Therapeutics and David Sinclair’s MetroBiotech seems to have failed as they were based on the biosimilar Nicotinamide Mononucleotide (NMN) which was not proven effective.

 - CohBar (NASDAQ: CWBR)